-You will need to send your raw data to a genetic analysis tool, or a professional who is trained in genetics read the data in order to interpret it.
+You will need to send your raw data to a genetic analysis tool, or a professional who is trained in genetics to read the raw data and interpret it.

-To simply look and see whether a SNP is present, you can search the raw data.
+To simply look and see whether an SNP is present, you can search the raw data following these steps:

 - Type control-find to open a search window

 - Enter the SNP number you are interested in like so: rs662

 Most rsid#s are long (5 to 8 numbers) and there will be only one match, or perhaps a few you need to tab through to find your unique RSID.
 The shorter RSID#s, with only 3 or 4 numbers, will generate a long list of matches.

 For example, RS662 will generate a list of 395 potential matches.
 Tabbing through each potential match to find the one you are interested in would be very time-consuming.
 To shorten this process, you need to go to this website https://www.ncbi.nlm.nih.gov/snp/ and find the Chromosomal Position for your RSID# in the reference genome GRCh37.

 - Navigate to https://www.ncbi.nlm.nih.gov/snp/

 - Type RS662 (or your RSID# needed) in the search box and click search.

 - It should take you to a result page.
 Make sure you are looking at returns for Homo sapiens, and not some other animal.
 It will say [Homo sapiens] after the RSID#.